sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 **[Go back to the top.](#index)**

 ####NPM, Brunch and MongoDB
-This part is fully automatic and reacts no user interaction.
+This part is fully automatic and requires no user interaction.
 This step can take several minutes to complete, so please have patient.

 **[Go back to the top.](#index)**